fract4d/gnofract4d/doc/continuous_zooming.md

 - calculate edge pixels
 - if all pixels in edges are equal then fill the whole box with the same color.
 Otherwise divide the box in four pieces and for each one start over this process.

 **Thread pool** to take advantage of multithreading, Gnofract 4D implements a job thread pool.
-Every piece of work (calculating a box using _box guessig_ for example) is put into this pool an proceesed as soon as a thread is available.
+Every piece of work (calculating a box using _box guessing_ for example) is put into this pool an proceesed as soon as a thread is available.
 For CZ, we have adapted this algorithm, so using _dynamic resolution_ approach (spiral loop) we put every box calculation into the pool.
 Then instead of a `queue` we use a `list` so we are able to take jobs from the front or from the back, depending which ones we want to prioritize.